spectreconsole/open-cli/site/docs/spec.md

 usage of a tool, or code generation tools to create clients for interoping with a CLI tool.

+In short, an OpenCLI description can be used for the following:

+* Create documentation for CLI tools
+* Generate clients for interacting with CLI tools
+* Automate external tools such as MCP servers
+* Detect changes in CLI APIs

 This specification is heavily influenced by the [OpenAPI specification][openapi].

 ## Definitions